ANCIR/granoproject.org/docs/1-install.md

 permalink: install/
 ---

+Grano is intended to be easy to install and modify.
+If you just want to experiment with the application, you can also explore the development instance at [beta.grano.cc](http://beta.grano.cc).

-These instructions are for making a developer installation of ``grano``.
+These instructions are for making a developer installation of grano.
 If you want to set up a production site you'll need to tweak these instructions to run the application behind a proper web server (e.g. using [gunicorn](http://docs.gunicorn.org/en/latest/)).

 ## Dependencies

-Before installing ``grano``, make sure you have the following dependencies available on your system (consider using [Vagrant](http://www.vagrantup.com/) or [Docker](http://docker.io) to isolate the project):
+Before installing grano, make sure you have the following dependencies available on your system (consider using [Vagrant](http://www.vagrantup.com/) or [Docker](http://docker.io) to isolate the project):

 * Python 2.7 and [virtualenv](http://www.virtualenv.org/en/latest/)
 * Postgres 9.3 or newer